kubernetes/enhancements/keps/sig-network/2086-service-internal-traffic-policy/README.md

 resource usage (CPU, RAM, disk, IO, ...) in any components?**

-Any increase in CPU usage by kube-proxy to calculate node-local topology will likely be offset by reduced iptable rules it needs to sync when using `PreferLocal` or `Local` traffic policies.
+Any increase in CPU usage by kube-proxy to calculate node-local topology will likely be offset by reduced iptable rules it needs to sync when using the `Local` traffic policy.

 ### Troubleshooting